Vkumar-sys/Industrial_Project_2-IPL_SPORTS_ANALYTICS-/README.md

 # Cricket Data Analytics ![Cricket_Logo](https://github.com/Vkumar-sys/Industrial_Project_2-IPL_SPORTS_ANALYTICS-/assets/66684700/c76b0a7f-c330-4ec6-84b7-c641c9a9b3a9)

 # Introduction:-
-The Cricket Data Analytics🏏 project is made on T-20 Cricket World Cup Data.
-I have used Power BI for making the Dashboard.
+The Cricket Data Analytics🏏 project is made on T-20 Cricket World Cup Data(2022).
+I have used Power BI for making the Dashboards.
 We can easily analyse the data of the matches played in the world cup.
-We can also pick the best playing 11 the metrics defined.
+We can also pick the best playing 11 as per the choice of subject matter expert.
 >Note:-To interact with the dashboard you can download the complete .pbix file from the repository and download it locally to your desktop.

 # Steps involved in the project:
 >>📝 Requirement Gathering.
->>🌐Data Collection using the web scraping using the ESPN cricinfo website plz click the below url to get redirected to the website for more information.
+>>🌐Data Collection using the web scraping using the ESPN cricinfo website plz click the below url to get redirected to the website for more information:-

 >>Brief description of the datasets used:-
   >CSV files used:-
     1>dim_match_summary:-It contains information about the names of the teams between whom the matches was played,